Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Applications: matrix models, integrability and intersection theory

 In this section we relate the generating series of ciliated maps to the correlators of the r-spin cohomological field theory, that is all the intersections of Witten's r-spin class with $\psi$-classes over $\overline{\mathfrak{M}}_{g,n}$.
 This provides the relation between the A-side and the C-side that we presented in the introduction.
-We will use this relation to deduce that $r$-spin intersection numbers satisfy topological recursion.